 An Introduction to Working with PCPs I - II

 Sjogren’s patients routinely encounter clinicians who know very little about their disease.
 When I teach PCPs, they are surprised to find out that Sjogren’s is a common, serious, multisystemic disease.
 Even among rheumatologists, the disease often remains under the radar.
 A recent series of four blog posts about Sjogren’s neglect explains why the disease continues to be shortchanged by clinicians.

 The main goal of this website and blog is to provide self-advocacy tools.
 Much of this involves direct clinician education.
 Patients should not have to do the educating!
-Imagine a rheumatoid arthritis patient (similar prevalence to Sjogren’s) needing to provide Clinical Practice Guidelines or research articles to their doctors, including some rheumatologists, because they are not up to date.
-It is extremely common for patients to hear: “Sjogren’s does not cause X,” even though the particular feature mentioned is a well-documented Sjogren’s manifestation.
+Imagine a rheumatoid arthritis patient (similar prevalence to Sjogren’s) needing to provide Clinical Practice Guidelines or research articles to their doctors.
+It is extremely common for patients to hear: “Sjogren’s does not cause X,” even when the particular feature mentioned is a well-documented Sjogren’s manifestation.
 Right now, this is the reality that Sjogren’s patients face.